Qovery/documentation/website/docs/using-qovery/configuration/databases/postgresql.md

     backup-window: 21-23
 ```

-As described in the configuration file, the backup will occur between 9PM and 11PM.
+As described in the configuration file, the backup occurs between 9 PM and 11 PM.